Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 What is conjunctivitis?

 Conjunctivitis, or pink eye, is inflammation of your conjunctiva.
 The conjunctiva is a thin tissue that covers the front of your eye and the back of your eyelids.
 The conjunctiva helps protect your eye and keep it moist.

 What causes conjunctivitis?

 Conjunctivitis is easily spread from person to person.
 The most common cause of conjunctivitis is infection with bacteria or a virus.
-This often happens when bacteria are introduced to your eye.
-For example, this can happen when you touch your eye or wear contact lenses.
+This often happens when bacteria gets into your eye.
+This can happen when you touch your eye or wear contact lenses.
 Allergies are also a common cause of conjunctivitis.
 The cells in your conjunctiva can react to an allergen.
 Some examples of allergens include grass, dust, animal fur, or mascara.

 What are the signs and symptoms of conjunctivitis?